 We offer a stimulating new course in British, American and Comparative Politics.
-There has never been a more exciting time to study Politics: prospect of Scottish Independence, Coalition Devolution, the government, the surprise 2015 General Election result, the transformation of the political parties and the emergence of 'third parties', the Obama presidency and the surprise election of Donald Trump, and the emergence of populism in modern politics have contributed to a significant upheaval in 'established' politics.
-The new syllabus takes all this, and unfolding events, into account.
+There has never been a more exciting time to study Politics: Independence, Coalition the prospect of Scottish Devolution, Government, the surprise 2015 General Election result, the ongoing BREXIT crisis, the even more surprising 2017 snap General Election, the transformation of the political parties and the emergence of 'third parties', the 'Corbyn effect', and the 'Boris effect' In American Politics, there has been the Obama presidency and the surprise election of Donald Trump.
+More broadly, the emergence of populism in modern politics has contributed to a significant upheaval in 'established' politics.
+The new syllabus takes all this, and unfolding topical events, into account.
 Importantly, the syllabus presumes no previous formal study of the subject, because no GCSE in the subject exists, but that is no disadvantage.
 It is assumed prospective pupils will have a genuine interest in, or curiosity about, current events.
 The syllabus is designed with beginners in mind, and progresses to stretch them intellectually over two years.

 The course requires pupils to develop a full knowledge and understanding of the contemporary political systems of the UK and the USA, the institutions of government and the relationship between them, and how the two political systems compare.
-Pupils will also study the political ideas underpinning the major parties of the UK and one of five optional political ideas: we currently expect to offer either feminism or nationalism: that will be decided shortly.
+Pupils will also study the political ideas underpinning the major parties of the UK and one of five optional political ideas: we currently offer 'nationalism.'